-I always go back to answering a fundamental question: How should this website make an impact to the brand?
+I always go back to answering a fundamental question: How should this website make an impact on the brand?
 And by answering this question, I find myself looking into different aspects of a good website: speed, security, content relevance, UX and UI, and even SEO.

-And to ensure that your website is marked good in these aspects, your content management system should work for your advantage by making sure that it won't make your website heavier.
+And to ensure that your website is marked good in these aspects, your content management system should work to your advantage by making sure that it won’t make your website heavier.
 Also, your website’s backend or logic layer should be protected from unwanted access.
 Next, your CMS must make it easy for your publisher or editor to update your website’s content even without the need for programming skills.
 And lastly, you should be able to implement basic to advanced level technical SEO for your website.

 Before I proceed, let us establish a few facts:

 - Websites need to have content management systems.
 No doubt, content is king.
 Your audience needs to consume original and relevant information.
 No way to do it faster than to have an intuitive CMS that makes it easy for content managers to publish new content even without having programming skills.

 - Out of all the websites that use known content management systems, 59.9% use WordPress.

 - Page speed has become a ranking factor.
 Websites that “deliver the slowest experience to users” will be impacted by this new algorithm.
 And just like the winter in The Game of Thrones, The “speed update” is here.